EulerSmile/prize-wasm-msm/submission/README.md

-# Submission for zprize-wasm-msm from EulerSmile
+# Submission for prize-wasm-msm from EulerSmile

 A Rust+C and WebAssembly project using [wasm-pack](https://github.com/rustwasm/wasm-pack).